Apple’s (J) Buy Rating Reiterated at Shore Capital

-Apple (LON:J)‘s stock had its “buy” rating reiterated by stock analysts at Shore Capital in a report issued on Monday, LSE.Co.UK reports.
+Shore Capital reiterated their buy rating on shares of Apple (LON:J) in a research note published on Monday morning, LSE.Co.UK reports.

-Separately, Barclays lifted their target price on shares of Apple from GBX 285 ($3.72) to GBX 305 ($3.98) and gave the company an “overweight” rating in a report on Wednesday.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-Apple currently has a consensus rating of “Buy” and an average price target of GBX 335 ($4.38).
+Separately, Barclays raised their price objective on shares of Apple from GBX 285 ($3.72) to GBX 305 ($3.98) and gave the stock an overweight rating in a research note on Wednesday.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company has a consensus rating of Buy and a consensus target price of GBX 335 ($4.38).

 Apple Company Profile